open-ephys/gui-docs/source/User-Manual/Plugins/Neuropixels-PXI.rst

 Pressing the "VIEW" button in the "Probe Signal" area will toggle a live display of the amplitude range of each channel whenever acquisition is active.
 For Neuropixels 1.0 probes, activity can be viewed for the AP band or LFP band.

-.. versionadded:: v2.0.0
+.. versionadded:: 2.0.0
-  The activity view includes two toggle buttons that control how the visualization is computed.
+  The activity view includes two toggle buttons that control how the incoming data is processed prior to visualization.

 * **BP FILTER** - When enabled, applies a 300-6000 Hz bandpass filter to the data before calculating peak-to-peak amplitudes for visualization
 * **CAR** - When enabled, applies common average referencing to the data before calculating peak-to-peak amplitudes for visualization